-2. Apply Primer
+2. Apply Primer:

-3. Seam Reinforcement
+3. Seam Reinforcement:

-In order to ensure that your metal roof coating prevents all water from seeping into your structure, we reinforce the end-lap seams where the sheets of metal overlap.
-This prevents moisture from causing damage, rusting, or leaking.
+To prevent water seepage, we reinforce the end-lap seams where the metal sheets overlap.
+This added layer of protection prevents moisture from causing damage, rusting, or leaking.

-6. Top Coat Application
+6. Top Coat Application: